-African-American Studies 203.
+√ African-American Studies 203.
 Famous Black Men and Women.
-3 hrs.; 3 cr.
+3 hrs; 3 cr.
 Prereq: English 125, and any six credits from the following: African-American Studies 101, African-American Studies 172, Anthropology 101, Cultural Diversity 201, History 272, Sociology 101.

-Famous Blacks related to their times so as to ascertain their importance and role in the shaping of the world.
+Famous Blacks related to their times so as to ascertain their Importance and role in the shaping of the world.
 Includes Alexandre Dumas, Nat Turner, Ira Aldridge, Jose T. deSousa, Samuel Coleridge-Taylor, Pierre Toussaint L'Ouverture, Mary Seacole, and Frederick Douglass.
 Not offered on a regular basis.
 Availability to be determined by the department.

-African-American Studies 220.
+√ African-American Studies 220.
 Western African Literature in English.
-3 hrs.; 3 cr.
+3 hrs; 3 cr.
 Prereq: African-American Studies 172 and English 125.

 The literary expression of the former British colonies of West Africa.
 Representative authors include Chinua Akebe, Cyprian Ekwensi, Kofi Awoonor, Kwei Armah, Christopher Okigbo, J.P.
 Clark, and Wole Soyinka.
 Not offered on a regular basis.

-Availability to be determined by the department.
-African-American Studies 230.
+- √ African-American Studies 230.
 The Contemporary African.

-\3 hrs. ; 3 cr.
+3 hrs; 3 cr.
 Prereq: African-American Studies 172 and English 125.
 The impact on the "urbanized" African of the simultaneous existence of traditional and Western institutions in Africa today.
 The "split" personality of the urban African.
-Conflicts and resolutions consequent on the co-existence of the two systems.
-Not offered on a reg ular basis.
-Availability to be determined by the department.

-African-American Studies 242.
+Conflicts and resolutions resulting from the co-existence of traditional and Western institutions in Africa today.
+Not offered on a regular basis.
+Availability to be determined by the department. - √ African-American Studies 242.
 The Black Family.
-3 hrs.; 3 cr.
+3 hrs; 3 cr.
 Prereq: African-American Studies 101 and English 125.
 An examination of the effect of such forces as slavery, racism, and economic inequality on Black family life; a critical examination of social scientific theories regarding Black male and female roles in the family.
-Offered Spring semesters.

-African-American Studies 245.
+Offered Spring semesters. - √ African-American Studies 245.
 The Black Church.
-3 hrs.; 3 cr.
+3 hrs; 3 cr.
 Prereq: African-American Studies 101 and English 125.
 The growth, role and tenets of Black churches in the United States.
 The relationship between religion, servitude, revolt and civil rights movements in the contexts of slavery and racial oppression.
-Offered Fall semesters.

-African-American Studies 261.
+Offered Fall semesters. - √ African-American Studies 261.
 Folklore: The African in America.
-3 hrs.; 3 cr.
-Prereq: English 125., and any six credits from the following: African-American Studies 101, African-American Studies 172, Anthropology 101, Cultural Diversity 201, History 272, Soc 101.
+3 hrs; 3 cr.
+Prereq: English 125.,and any six credits from the following: African-American Studies 101, African-American Studies 172, Anthropology 101, Cultural Diversity 201, History 272, Soc 101.